whatwg/streams/writable-stream-abort-signal-explainer.md

 ## User Benefits

-*   Allows `abort` operation to complete more quickly, which avoids wasted resources for sites that take advantage of it.
+*   Allows the abort operation to complete more quickly, which avoids wasted resources for sites that take advantage of it.

 ## Alternatives